 Program Instructors: There are numerous opportunities for school and scout groups to visit Stony Kill Farm, and program instructors are needed for these visits.
 Operation Explore teaches students in grades 4, 5, and 6 where their food and water come from.
 Farm Days affords pre-school through 3rd graders the opportunity to get a “behind the scenes” look at the Barn and the farm animals.
 Scout groups often visit Stony Kill Farm for a general tour or to fulfill specific badge requirements.

-Special Events: Four major events are held at Stony Kill Farm each year.
-The Spring Celebration and Plant Sale, Butterfly Festival in the summer, Harvest Festival in the fall, and Holiday Open Barn in the winter.
+Special Events: We host several seasonal events at Stony Kill Farm each year.
+Winter on the Farm, The Spring Celebration and Plant Sale in May, Butterfly Festival in the summer, Outdoors Day, and Country Fair and The Not-so-Haunted Barn in the fall.
 Volunteers are needed to bake and to staff the bake sale/refreshment tables, greet visitors, conduct children’s activities and crafts, work at the Gift Shop, provide entertainment, take photographs, man information tables, and much more.

 Trail Work: There are a little over 8 miles of trails at Stony Kill Farm.
 Volunteers are needed to walk the trails on a regular basis to report on any problems.
 And we welcome help with resolving the problems by, for example, trail clearing.